bbc/tams/docs/appnotes/0012-using-flow-segment-timeranges.md

-# Using Flow Segment Timeranges
+# Using Flow Segment TimeRanges

-This application note explains the usage of the Flow Segment `timerange` property, starting with a short primer on Timestamps and Timeranges.
+This application note explains the usage of the Flow Segment `timerange` property, starting with a short primer on Timestamps and TimeRanges.

-## A Short Primer on Timestamps and Timeranges
+## A Short Primer on Timestamps and TimeRanges

 > Note: video frames and audio samples and data items are all referred to as `samples` in this document (and the specification).
 > The word `sample` is intended to broadly denote something that was sampled at a point in time.